5 clever ways to use your Echo and Alexa that you’ll wish you knew sooner

 We may receive a commission when you buy through our links, but our reporting and recommendations are always independent and objective.

-Tags: Alexa, Alexa Guard, Alexa Together, Amazon, Amazon Echo, Amazon Echo Show, Apple, battery, camera, cooking, devices, Drop In, fall detection, family, Google, home, older relatives, phone, Podcast, privacy, reminders, security, settings, shopping, Smart Assistant, smart locks, smart speakers, sound detection, updates
+Tags: Amazon, Amazon Alexa, Amazon Alexa Guard, Amazon Alexa Together, Amazon Echo, Amazon Echo Show, Apple, battery/batteries, camera, cooking, devices, Drop In, fall detection, family, Google, home, older relatives, phone, Podcasts, privacy, reminders, security, settings, shopping, smart assistants, smart locks, smart speakers, sound detection, updates